Umbragloom/MythosReborn/mythosreborn/content/buildblog/about.md

 to design a game.
 Something that i've always wanted in a game, but couldn't really get in just one game.

 So this is my website for just that.
-Showing how i go about designing concepts of the game, giving lore to the story, and making something fun for everyone!
+Showing how I go about designing concepts of the game, giving lore to the story, and making something fun for everyone!

 Hope you enjoy Mythos Reborn and one day get to play it!!